Webist/InterServices/app/Service/readme.md

 ### Service Managers

-Business lifeCycle operation (e.g. query, command statements) interface.
+Business lifeCycle operation interface.

-A service manager is a framework that handles a lifeCycle in own space.
+A service manager is a framework that handles operations lifeCycle in own space.

 A lifeCycle basically includes business rules, workflow or a finite state machine and execution handlers.